Thoracic spine nerve roots

 There are 12 pairs of thoracic spine nerve roots, which are located in the upper and middle back.
 These nerve roots are made of two types of fibers that send signals between the spine, brain, torso and abdomen: the anterior fibers and the posterior fibers.

 Anterior fibers of each thoracic nerve root direct motor information from the brain to receptors throughout the torso and abdomen.
 Posterior fibers relay sensory information back to the brain.
-As is the case with nerve roots in neighboring regions, thoracic spine nerve roots enter and exit the spinal column through intervertebral foramina, or tiny spaces between each thoracic vertebra.
+As is the case with nerve roots in neighboring regions, thoracic spine nerve roots enter and exit the spinal column through the foramina, or tiny spaces between each thoracic vertebra.

-The thoracic vertebrae are attached to the rib cage, which give them extra stability and structure.
-This means they are less likely to sustain injury than the lumbar or cervical regions of the spine, which are built to be more flexible.
+The thoracic vertebrae are attached to the rib cage, giving them extra stability and structure.
+This means they are less likely to sustain injury than the lumbar (lower back) or cervical (neck) regions of the spine, which are built to be more flexible.

 - Pain surrounding the rib cage, abdomen or inner arms

 - Numbness or tingling in the area of the kidneys